teeaau/BigNum/README.md

 # BigNum
-A program use to calculate big number
+A program used for calculating big number